shaloo/docs.arcana/docs/migration/main_auth_v1.0.1_migration.md

 #### Mainnet Configuration Profile

 * By default, when any new application is registered and configured, a 'Testnet' profile is created.
 From this release onward, there is a new provision for creating a 'Mainnet' configuration profile as well for the app.
 Developers can create a Mainnet profile and switch to using the Arcana Mainnet.
+Or they can run two instances of their app, one on Arcana Testnet using the 'Testnet' configuration profile and the other on Arcana Mainnet using the `Mainnet' configuration profile for say production usage.

-To create the 'Mainnet' profile you can choose to copy the existing 'Testnet' profile or create a new 'Mainnet' configuration profile.
-Note that a **new App Address** is assigned to the 'Mainnet' profile whether it is copied or created afresh.
+* To create the 'Mainnet' profile you can choose to copy the existing 'Testnet' profile or create a new 'Mainnet' configuration profile.
+Note that a unique, **new App Address** is assigned to the 'Mainnet' profile whether it is copied or created afresh.

-* To switch an app from using Arcana Testnet to Mainnet, developers are required to perform two things:
+* To deploy an app on Arcana Mainnet, developers are required to perform two things:

-    - First, use the dashboard to create a 'Mainnet' configuration profile for the app and then switch to Arcana Mainnet using the drop-down selection.
+    - First, use the dashboard to create a 'Mainnet' configuration profile for the app and obtain a **new App Address**.
     - Second, the developers must also re-integrate their app and update the code where they instantiate the `AuthProvider` appropriately so that 'Mainnet' **App Address** is used and `network` is initialized as `mainnet` in the `AuthProvider` constructor.

-#### Global Keyspace
+#### Mainnet Deployment Keyspace

-* The 'Mainnet' configuration profile for the app has an additional setting meant for the new **Global Keyspace** feature.
+* The 'Mainnet' configuration profile for the app has an additional setting meant for the selecting the **Keyspace** type.
+Developers can choose between the default **App-specific Keys** or **Global Keys**.
 [Global Keyspace]({{page.meta.arcana.root_rel_path}}/concepts/sharedkeys.md) enables a better user experience whereby the user is assigned the same wallet address across applications in the Arcana ecosystem in a secure manner.
-By default, when the Mainnet profile is created, app-specific keys are enabled.
 Enabling the global keys feature requires developer verification and whitelisting.
 This offers higher security than the global keys option.
-See [Dashboard User Guide]({{page.meta.arcana.root_rel_path}}/db/config_dApp_with_db.md#configure-mainnet-keyspace) for details.
+For details, see ['How to Configure Keyspace']({{page.meta.arcana.root_rel_path}}/db/config_dApp_with_db.md#configure-mainnet-keyspace) section in the Dashboard User Guide.

 #### Usage Tracking